kenimo49/claude-code-tips/README.md

 Skills are more token-efficient because Claude Code only loads them when needed.
 If you want something simpler, you can put a condensed version in `~/.claude/CLAUDE.md` instead, but that gets loaded into every conversation whether you need it or not.

 I tested this by asking Claude Code to check how Claude Code skills are regarded on Reddit - a bit meta.
 It goes back and forth with Gemini for a while, so it's not fast, but the report quality was surprisingly good.
 Obviously, you'll need to have Gemini CLI installed for this to work.
+You can also install this skill via the [dx plugin](#install-the-dx-plugin).

 ## Tip 11: Invest in your own workflow